algosup/2022-2023-project-4-game-design-Team-6/Documents/TechnicalSpecifications.md

 For the graphics, we went for a minimalistic style, we wanted to have a simple and clean design, and we wanted to have a game that is easy to understand.
 ## 4.1.
 Art Style

 Regarding the art style, we chose the cutout art style, which is a style that is used to create a 3D effect with 2D elements.
-We thought this style would fit our game because it relies on card, so we wanted to create a link between the cards and the paper world in order to reinforce the player immersion.
+We thought this style would fit our game because it relies on cards, so we wanted to create a link between the cards and the paper world in order to reinforce the player immersion.

 ## 4.2.
 Visuals

 As mentionned above, we opted for a more "paperish" visual, all of the cards will have a paper texture, and the background will be a paper texture as well.
-All the enemies texture will be drawn **manually** by our team, same for the towers.
+All the enemies texture will be drawn **manually** by our team, same for the towers-.
 <br/>

 # 5. Audio